GemBox-d-o-o/GemBox.Spreadsheet.Java.Examples/README.md

 ## Installation

-You can download GemBox.Spreadsheet for Java from [BugFixes 🛠️](https://www.gemboxsoftware.com/spreadsheet-java/downloads/bugfixes.html) or from **Maven 📦** by updating *gembox-spreadsheet* dependency in your pom.xml.
+You can download GemBox.Spreadsheet for Java from [BugFixes 🛠️](https://www.gemboxsoftware.com/spreadsheet-java/downloads/bugfixes.html) or from **Maven 📦** by updating *gembox&#8209;spreadsheet* dependency in your pom.xml.

 ## Support